Polynomial functions on a class of finite non-commutative rings: Basic facts on polynomial functions

 and

-From now on we only consider the right substitution polynomial functions.
+From now on, we only consider right-polynomial functions.
 By symmetry, all the properties of right-polynomial functions can be drawn into left-polynomial functions with some suitable changes.
-We will not use the term right and will delete the subscript $r$ indicating it from the notation.
+We will not use the term right and will remove the subscript $r$ indicating it from the notation.
+In particular, for a polynomial $f=\sum\limits_{i=0}^{n}a_ix^i\in R[x]$, we use $f(b)$ to designate $\sum\limits_{i=0}^{n}a_ib^i $ for every $b\in R$.